 init: starting sh $ echo hiusertrap(): unexpected scause 0x000000000000000f pid=3 sepc=0x0000000000001258 stval=0x0000000000004008 va=0x0000000000004000 pte=0x0000000000000000 panic: uvmunmap: not mappedThe "usertrap(): ..." message is from the user trap handler in trap.c; it has caught an exception that it does not know how to handle.
 Make sure you understand why this page fault occurs.
 The "stval=0x0..04008" indicates that the virtual address that caused the page fault is 0x4008.

 A good way to start this lab is by fixing usertrap() in trap.c so that you can run "echo hi" in the shell again.
 Once that works, you will find some additional problems that have to be solved to make usertests to work correctly.
-Here are some hints.
+Here are some hints to get going.

 If all goes well, your lazy allocation code should result in echo hi working.
 You should get at least one page fault (and thus lazy allocation) in the shell, and perhaps two.